SamiLhll/macrosyntR/README.md

 # Getting started :

+(To transfer to the vignette : Prepare my input data, overview and step-by-step)

-### Foreword :
+### Prepare my input data :

 This package won't calculate the orthologs from the sequences.
-As you will have to compute it yourself, I need to clarify that each dot on the oxford grid correspond to one ortholog.
-It wouldn't work to use orthogroups as defined by OrthoFinder() as it would pack together more than one gene per species.
+Each dot on the oxford grid correspond to one pair of orthologs.
+It wouldn't work to use orthogroups as defined by OrthoFinder([Emms and Kelly 2019](https://doi.org/10.1186/s13059-019-1832-y)) as it would pack together more than one gene per species.
+This package instead requires that each gene would be linked to a single gene from the other species.
+Linux and Mac users can compute mutual best hits using [mbhXpress](https://github.com/SamiLhll/mbhXpress).
-Instead, for linux users I would recommend that you run [mbhXpress](https://github.com/SamiLhll/mbhXpress).
-It uses diamond blast so it doesn't take more than few minutes to calculate mutual best hits with a couple of CPUs.
+It takes two multi-fasta files of protein sequences as input and uses diamond blast ([Buchfink, B., Reuter, K., & Drost, H. (2021)](https://doi.org/10.1038/s41592-021-01101-x)) to compute the mutual best hits in a few minutes.
+Its output is a single two columns table, containing on each row the sequence ids of one pair of mutual best hits accross the two proteomes.
+This is the format of the table of orthologs that is expected to be loaded in this package.

+(bedfiles)

 ### Overview :